top of page

 Inspired by a large honeysuckle root, Rhiza's name is a derivative of rhizome or root.
 Nubians are sometimes referred to as the "Root" of civilization because they were a very early agrarian society, rather than nomadic.

-Rhiza embodies the visceral desire to procreate, adapt, and survive.
-She embraces the universe and all its mystical power.
-Creativity is necessary for her survival–through aboriginal song, dance, painting, and sculpture.
-Rhiza represents the root of civilization by creating a sense of place, deriving life from the soil, and cultivating the land.
-She lives directly through the heartbeat of the earth and gives of herself to enrich the lives of her descendants.
-She is a leader.
-Death has no power over her, as she understands rebirth in all of nature.
+Rhiza is a visceral force, embodying the will to procreate, adapt, and survive.
+She embraces the universe's mystical power, harnessing its mysteries and molding them into creative expression through aboriginal song, dance, painting, and sculpture.
+Rhiza creates a sense of place by deriving life from the soil and cultivating the land.
+She is a leader who lives in sync with the earth's rhythm, giving of herself without reservation to enrich the lives of her descendants.
+Death holds no dominion over her, for she perceives the cycle of rebirth in every facet of nature, understanding that each end is merely a prelude to a new beginning.

 Scabbard